 (1) Based solely upon information set forth in a Schedule 13G/A filed on February 8, 2024.
 Consists of (i) 11,452,014 shares of common stock held by Versant Venture Capital VI, L.P., or Versant VI, and (ii) 714,095 shares of common stock held by Versant Vantage II GP-GP, LLC, or Versant II.
 Versant Ventures VI GP, L.P., or Versant VI GP LP, is the sole general partner of Versant VI and Versant Ventures VI GP-GP, LLC is the sole general partner of Versant VI GP LP and has voting and dispositive control over the shares held by Versant VI.
-Jerel Davis, Brad Bolzon, Tom Woiwode, Clare Ozawa, Kirk Nielsen and Robin Praeger, the managing directors of Versant Ventures VI GP-GP, LLC, may be deemed to possess voting and dispositive control over the shares held by Versant VI and may be deemed to have indirect beneficial ownership of the shares held by Versant VI but disclaims beneficial ownership of such securities, except to the extent of their respective pecuniary interest therein, if any.
-Versant Vantage II GP, L.P., or Versant II GP LP, is the sole general partner of Versant II and Versant Vantage II GP-GP, LLC is the sole general partner of Versant II GP LP and has voting and dispositive control over the shares held by Versant II.
-Dr. Davis, Mr. Bolzan, Mr. Woiwode, Ms. Owaza, Alex Mayweg and Ms. Praeger, the managing directors of Versant Vantage II GP-GP, LLC, may be deemed to possess voting and dispositive control over the shares held by Versant II and may be deemed to have indirect beneficial ownership of the shares held by Versant II by Versant II and may be deemed to have indirect beneficial ownership of the shares held by Versant II of their respective pecuniary interest therein, if any.
+Jerel Davis, Brad Bolzon, Tom Woiwode, Clare Ozawa, Kirk Nielsen and Robin Praeger, the managing directors of Versant VI and may be deemed to have indirect beneficial ownership of the shares held by Versant VI but disclaims beneficial ownership of such securities, except to the extent of their respective pecuniary interest therein, if any.
+Versant Vantage II GP, L.P., or Versant II GP LP, is the sole general partner of Versant II and Versant VI but disclaims beneficial partner of Versant II GP LP, is the sole general ownership of such securities, except to the extent of their respective pecuniary interest therein, if any.
+Versant Vantage II GP, L.P., or Versant II GP LP and has voting and dispositive control over the shares held by Versant Wantage II GP, L.P., or Versant II GP LP, is the sole general partner of Versant II and Versant Versant VI but disclaims beneficial ownership of such securities, except to the extent of their respective pecuniary interest therein, if any.
+Versant Vantage II GP, L.P., or Versant II GP LP, and has voting and dispositive control over the shares held by Versant II.
+Dr. Davis, Mr. Bolzan, Mr. Woiwode, Ms. Owaza, Alex Mayweg and Ms. Praeger, the managing directors of Versant Vantage II GP-GP, LLC, may be deemed to possess voting and dispositive control over the shares held by Versant II and may be deemed to have indirect beneficial ownership of the shares held by Versant II but disclaims beneficial ownership of such securities, except to the extent of their respective pecuniary interest therein, if any.
 The business address for each of Versant VI, Versant VI GP LP, Versant Ventures VI GP-GP, LLC, Versant II, Versant II GP LP and Versant Vantage II GP-GP, LLC is One Sansome Street, Suite 3630, San Francisco, CA 94104.